Lindsey Buckingham: 2016–2017: Lindsey Buckingham Christine McVie and Classic Concerts

-In August 2016, Fleetwood said that while the band has "a huge amount of recorded music", virtually none of it features Stevie Nicks.
+In August 2016, Fleetwood said that while the band has "a huge amount of recorded music", virtually none of it featured Stevie Nicks.
 Buckingham and Christine McVie, however, had contributed multiple songs to the new project.
 Fleetwood told Ultimate Classic Rock, "She [McVie] ... wrote up a storm ...
 She and Lindsey could probably have a mighty strong duet album if they want.
 In truth, I hope it will come to more than that.
 There really are dozens of songs.
 And they're really good.
 So we'll see."

 Buckingham and Christine McVie announced a collaborative studio album titled Lindsey Buckingham Christine McVie, which also features Mick Fleetwood and John McVie.
 The album was originally planned as a Fleetwood Mac album.
 Stevie Nicks did not participate due to her preference for a solo tour with the Pretenders.
 Lindsey Buckingham/Christine McVie was released on June 9, 2017, and was preceded by the single, "In My World".
 A 38-date tour began on June 21, 2017, and ended on November 16.